 Every type of alcohol has its own freezing point, and that can change based on what it's mixed with and what kind of container it's in.
-You can't stick a margarita and gin martini into the freezer and expect them to come out the same way.
-The freezing point depends on the spirit's proof, or alcoholic concentration, which is is double its alcohol percentage.
+You can't stick a margarita and gin martini both into the freezer and expect them to come out the same way.
+The freezing point depends on the spirit's proof, or alcoholic concentration, which is double its alcohol percentage.
 Vodka is usually about 80 proof, or 40 percent alcohol.
-Wine is usually around 28 proof, and grain alcohol is 190 proof -- pretty darn close to pure alcohol [source: Real Simple].
+Wine is usually around 24 proof, or 12 percent alcohol and grain alcohol is 190 proof — pretty darn close to pure alcohol [source: Alcohol.org].

-The higher the proof of a given alcohol, the lower the freezing point -- in other words, higher alcoholic concentration makes a spirit harder to freeze.
-The freezing point of most alcohols is far below what our puny home freezers can handle (they're generally set at zero degrees Fahrenheit (-18 Celsius) [source: FDA]).
+The higher the proof of a given alcohol, the lower the freezing point — in other words, higher alcoholic concentration makes a spirit harder to freeze.
+The freezing point of most alcohol is far below what our puny home freezers can handle (they're generally set at zero degrees Fahrenheit or -18 Celsius) [source: FDA]).
 A bottle of 190-proof Everclear has a freezing point of -173.2 F (-114 C), so it would come out well-chilled but still 100 percent liquid after a day in the freezer [source: Sauce].
 Eighty-proof vodka freezes at -16.5 F (-27 C), so it'd also survive unfrozen [source: Alcoholic Science].

 If you're looking to use the freezer to create an alcoholic slushy or frozen drink, do yourself a favor and consult a recipe.
+(For instance, a recipe for slushy strawberry margaritas calls for four hours of freezing in a nonmetal freezer container, stirring the mixture halfway through).
 Knowing a little about freezing points will definitely help, but a blind experiment could involve a lot of trial and error.
 Finding a tried-and-true recipe could save you time and give you better frozen results.